-Disclaimer: This document is a sample copy of the Employability Skills Training Services Panel Deed 2017-2020.
+Disclaimer: This document is a sample copy of the Employability Skills Training Services Panel Deed 2017-2022.
 This copy is provided only for your information and as a guide.
 If you have entered into a deed with the Department, you must rely on the original signed deed and any deed variations you have entered into.
 You should seek your own legal advice, if required.
 While the Department has exercised reasonable care in publishing this document, the Department makes no representation, express or implied, as to the accuracy or currency of this document or its applicability to you or your circumstances.
 You should note that you may or may not have executed the deed, or any subsequent deed variations to it, in the particular form expressed in this document.
 The Department accepts no liability for any use of this document or any reliance on it.

-Deed Variation History: This document shows variations from the original Deed, which commenced on the Deed Commencement Date.
-A variation history is provided at the end of this document.
+Deed Variation History: A complete variation history, which reflects all general deed variations made to date, is provided at the end of this document.

-Employability Skills Training Services Panel Deed 2017-2020
+Employability Skills Training Services Panel Deed 2017-2022

-Effective 1 January 2019
+Effective 1 July 2019